lmiller1990/vuejs-composition-api-course/README.md

-## Vue.js: The Composition API (v2)
+## Vue.js: The Composition API (v2 - obsolete)

 Hi!
 Welcome to my course on Vue.js.
 This is the second recording of the course.

-The latest one, v3, is [available here](https://github.com/lmiller1990/vuejs-composition-api-v3).
-You should take that one, it's newer and better!
+**The latest one, v3, is [available here](https://github.com/lmiller1990/vuejs-composition-api-v3).
+You should take that one, it's newer and better!**

 _____